Cathedral Park

 Department of Environmental Quality (DEQ) Cleanup: N. Bradford Street Project Update

-The State of Oregon is addressing elevated levels of soil contamination in the area in and around the railroad adjacent to Cathedral Park and in the park.
-Testing does NOT indicate any short-term health risks to the public; more testing will be done.
+The State of Oregon is addressing elevated levels of soil contamination in the area in and around the railroad adjacent to Cathedral Park and in the park (N. Bradford Street – PCBs Cleanup Project).
+Testing does not indicate any short-term health risks to the public; more testing will be done.

 Cleanup Program